pullmoll/p2emu/README.md

-#### Parallax Inc. Propeller2 emulator
+## Parallax Inc. Propeller2 emulator

-The project is a try to write an emulator for the Parallax Inc. Propeller2 processor in C++, using the Qt5 framework to make it platform indipendent.
+The project is a try to write an emulator for the Parallax Inc. Propeller2 processor in C++, using the Qt5 framework to make it platform independent.

 In it's current state, the code does next to nothing.
 Only (part of) the constants and structures to be used are defined.
 There is an opcode decoder